turingschool/backend-curriculum-site/module4/lessons/intro_to_testing_with_selenium.md

    }
 ```

 For this post request we are expecting the return value of the comment post - `newCommentMarkup` in the `comments.js` file above - to be a template of the comment.
-If you look into the article show page file where all the comments are displayed you'll see the template for the comment shown:
+If you look into the article show page file where all the comments are displayed you'll see the template for the comment:

 ```erb
 <div class='comment'>